acloudfan/HLF-Course-Domain-Model/airlinev8/README.md

 # Create the archive
 composer archive create  --sourceType dir --sourceName ../

-# Setup the network
+# deploy the network
+composer network deploy -a ./airlinev8@0.0.1.bna -c PeerAdmin@hlfv1 -A admin -S adminpw

+# use start  if you are using composer runtime install
-composer network start -a .\airlinev8@0.0.1.bna -c PeerAdmin@hlfv1 -A admin -S adminpw composer network deploy -a ./airlinev8@0.0.1.bna -c PeerAdmin@hlfv1 -A admin -S adminpw
+composer network start -a .\airlinev8@0.0.1.bna -c PeerAdmin@hlfv1 -A admin -S adminpw

 # Import the card
 composer card import -f admin@airlinev8.card